OpenINF/openinf-util-types/README.md

 <a name="isArrayBuffer"></a>

 ## isArrayBuffer(value) ⇒ <code>boolean</code>
-Determines if value is actually an ArrayBuffer.
+Determines if value is actually of type `ArrayBuffer`.

 **Kind**: global function